China–Senegal relations: Long-term investments

 The majority of China's private business is concentrated in Senegal's capital of Dakar, which has grown so rapidly that Senegal is building a new city funded by China and its CGC Overseas Construction Group.
 The new infrastructure project is a response to increasing prices which have pushed out the middle class.
 The new city has a new highway connecting the new city of Diamniadio and the capital of Dakar and plans for a new international airport.
 Diamniadio currently has a population of 30,000, but it is expected to expand tenfold by 2019 as a result of this project.
 China's investment Senegal is not limited to financing the large infrastructure projects, but also skills-training.
 As Chinese construction companies have sprung up in the country, training schools have risen alongside building the skills capacity in the country.
 Like many Chinese economic phenomena, this is not unique to Senegal.
 At the 2017 African Development Week, executive secretary of the African Capacity Building Foundation, Emmanuel Nnadoize, noted the importance of Chinese-led skills training on the continent.

-Political relations
+Sovereignty issues

 Senegal follows the one China principle.
 It recognizes the People's Republic of China as the sole government of China and Taiwan as an integral part of China's territory, and supports all efforts by the PRC to "achieve national reunification".
 It also considers Hong Kong, Xinjiang and Tibet to be China's internal affairs.